Double or Nothing

 Still, Cordelia doubted it was Angel’s fighting ability that led Buffy to dump Scott faster than she’d thrown out that supposedly one-of-a-kind Todd Oldham after another girl showed up at school wearing a dress just like it.
 Scott’s problem was that he was just the cheap knock-off some girls settled for when you couldn’t have the designer original you really wanted.

-Some might say that whatever Buffy and Angel did or didn’t do was none of her business, but Willow was oh-so wrong about that.
+Some might say that whatever Buffy and Angel did or didn’t do was none of her business, but Willow was oh-so wrong about that one.
 Cordelia had no intention of sitting on the sidelines for the second half of the Angelus Sucks the World into Hell Show.
 Despite that they claimed to need no reminders to avoid getting touchy-feely, a little helpful hint now and then couldn’t hurt.

 No one wanted Angelus to pick up where he left off, especially her.